sctg-development/vsixHarvester/README.md

 ## VSCode Extension Downloader in Rust

 This Rust program reads the different arrays from an `extensions.json` file and downloads the corresponding VSIX packages for Visual Studio Code extensions.
 This is an adaptation of the original [vsixHarvester](https://github.com/ShortArrow/vsixHarvester), it does not use the Visual Studio Code `extensions.json` file, but a custom one.
 The custom `extensions.json` file allows to specify the architecture for each extension.

+The custom extensions.json is designed for use in our [hcf-coder](https://github.com/highcanfly-club/hcf-coder), a modified version of **codercom/code-server**.
+During the `Dockerfile` build process, all necessary *Visual Studio Code* extensions are automatically downloaded at the latest version compatible with the embedded code engine.

 ### Features